 The Issuer (when viewed together with Group subsidiaries) is the world's largest brewing company and believes it holds leading positions in the majority of its key markets.
 The Group has strong market positions based on strong brands and the benefits of scale.
 The Issuer believes this positions it well to deploy significant resources in sales and marketing to build and maintain its brands, achieve attractive sourcing terms, generate cost savings through centralisation and operate a lean cost structure.
-The Group's global reach provides it with a strong platform to grow its global and international brands, while developing local brands tailored to regional tastes.
+The Group's global reach provides it with a strong platform to grow its global and multi-country brands, while developing local brands tailored to regional tastes.
 The Group benefits from a global distribution network which, depending on the location, is either owned by it or is based on strong partnerships with wholesalers and local distributors.

-The Issuer believes that in 2013 the approximate industry volumes of the Group and its approximate market shares by volume in seven of the world's ten largest beer markets by volume are as follows:
+The Issuer believes that in 2014 the approximate industry volumes of the Group and its approximate market shares by volume in seven of the world's ten largest beer markets by volume are as follows:

-Total industry volume (million hectolitres) (1) Our estimated market share (%)
+volume (million hectolitres) (1) Estimated market share (%)

-China 442.9 14.1
+China 424.1 15.9

-United States 234.3 47.2
+United States 234.5 46.4

-Brazil 122.1 67.9
+Brazil 127.4 68.2

-Mexico 65.4 58.4
+Mexico 67.1 57.8

-Russia 76.7 15.1

-Germany 82.8 8.8

-United Kingdom 44.4 17.2